-NOTE: There are no guarantees these steps will increase chances or grant access to EMI related certifications, however the gen4 has the capability to utilise shielding of the modules electronics, should the need arise.
+Note: There are no guarantees these steps will increase chances or grant access to EMI related certifications, however the gen4 has the capability to utilise shielding of the modules electronics, should the need arise.
 This may or may not assist the User with protecting the device against EMI/EMF/RF type noise, depending on the source, strength and type of noise present, however should aid in the protection.
+4D Systems does not make nor stock these, this is an example only which could be trialled.